shiukaheng/cargo-language-switcher/README.md

 # Usage guide
 ## Setting up the script
 - Copy and paste the ["page.html"](https://github.com/shiukaheng/cargo-language-switcher/blob/main/page.html) script and CSS snippet to "Design > HTML" section.
 This should make it work on all pages.
 - Make a list of language strings you will use, and choose a default language.
 In our case, we have "en" and "el".
 Lets say we want "en" to be the default language.
+These language strings are arbritrary, just make sure you are using them consistently.
-- In the script, modify this section to include your languages:
+- In the script, modify this section to include your language string:
 ```javascript
     // Define the language strings
     var defaultLanguage = 'en'; // The default language shown
     var allLanguages = [defaultLanguage, 'el']; // Add more languages as needed
 ```
 ## Writing multi-lingual pages
 Create a new page and write the content as usual.
-For parts that are language specific, wrap them in a div, and add a class "content-\<language\>".
+For parts that are language specific, wrap them in a div, and add a class "content-\<language string\>".
 Any div wrapped in this class will be hidden by default, and is only shown when the language is selected.

 Example:
 ```html